parkerjgit/antfarm/README.md

 # Antfarm

-Antfarm is the product of a 4 day sprint at Fullstack Academy.
-It is a collaborative platform for the real-time co-creation of atomic crypto-art.
-Built with three.js and socketio for bi-directional transmission of shared geometric data.
-Includes a voxel modeler (inspired and based on Mr doob's [voxel painter](https://mrdoob.com/projects/voxels/)) Also includes support for multiple rooms and real-time messaging services over sockets for social building and project management.
-Built with Three.js, React, Redux, Sequelize, PostgreSQL, and Socket.io.
+Antfarm is prototype and proof-of-concept for a collaborative platform for the real-time co-creation of atomic crypto-art.
+It is an experiment in ownership, scarcity and authorsip in the age of microtransactions and rare pepes.

 ## Demo